Abion / Blog / Italian Supreme Court gives the iconic Vespa the red light in landmark ruling

 • Ongoing dispute with a Chinese company accused of copying Vespa design

-Key Question: Can a product with copyright protection be denied trademark registration based on "substantial value"?
+Key Question: Can a product with copyright protection be denied trade mark registration based on "substantial value"?

 - Luisa Grillo